peterdanis/ct/README.md

 to start the with `watch mode` enabled.

+### Test

+Run `npx nx test product-service-e2e` to run example e2e tests.

-### Build for production
+### Build

-// TODO:
-Run `npx nx build ct` to build the application.
-The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.
+Run `npx nx run-many -t build` to build the application.
+The build artifacts are stored in the output directory (`dist/`).

+Run `npx nx run-many -t container` to build containers for application.
+This is not necessary as provided docker-compose file contains build instructions.

 ### Run other tasks